Online Student Reference Guide

 What Course Management System Does Barry Use?

-Online learners at the School of Adult and Continuing Education (ACE) use Moodle.
-To access the Moodle portal, visit http://barry.learninghouse.com.
+Online learners at the School of School of Professional And Career Education (PACE) use Canvas.
+To access Barry’s Canvas portal, visit https://barry.instructure.com/.
 Once you have registered for your online courses, you will be able to log in using your Barry University username and password.
-(Your username appears before the @ symbol.)

 How Do I Access My Online Courses?

-Log in at http://barry.learninghouse.com.
-You can also review your book list, access the online library, contact tech support, review the course calendar, and familiarize yourself with the online course management system, Moodle.
-Not familiar with Moodle?
-Click the “Student Tutorials” link under School Resources at the web address above.
+Log in at https://barry.instructure.com/.
+You can also review your book list, access the online library, contact tech support, review the course calendar, and familiarize yourself with the online course management system, Canvas.
+Not familiar with Canvas?
+Please visit our Canvas “Student Tutorials” link and self-enroll to access the practice activities.

 Will I Have To Log In Or Attend My Online Class At Certain Times?